2) Course Time: Morning Class, 10:00am ~ 1:00pm/Afternoon Class, 2:00pm ~ 5:00pm

 [Link] |

-the world are learning Taekwondo.
-Taekwondo is a representative culture of
+people around the world are learning Taekwondo.
+Taekwondo is a representative

-Korea.
+culture of Korea.
 You can understand Taekwondo through this class.
-Through this
+Through

 |